Powered Gates: Responsibilities

 During commissioning but before hand-over, the installed product will need to be checked for safety and benchmarked for subsequent safety inspections.

-If it is considered that a powered gate will be unsafe when installed according to the manufacturer’s instructions the person responsible for the site / gate and the product manufacturer (as indicated on the Declaration(s) of Conformity and Instructions) should be informed.
+If it is considered that a powered gate will be unsafe when installed according to the manufacturer's instructions the person responsible for the site/gate and the product manufacturer (as indicated on the Declaration(s) of Conformity and Instructions) should be informed.
 The gate should not be left in an unsafe condition.

 Owners and occupiers of commercial premises with powered gates have duties under the Workplace (Health, Safety and Welfare) Regulations 1992.
 These include basic safety by construction (Regulation 18) and for maintenance (Regulation 5).
-They may also have duties under Section 3 of the Health & Safety at Work etc Act 1974 for the safety of persons (including the public) they do not employ.
+They may also have duties under Section 3 of the Health and Safety at Work etc Act 1974 for the safety of persons (including the public) they do not employ.

-While the responsibility for safe design / construction and installation may rest with others, the owner / user should ensure that the installed product is safe, and kept safe.
-In particular they should study the User Instructions that must come with the product, assessing what servicing and inspection / safety checks may be necessary.
+While the responsibility for safe design/construction and installation may rest with others, the owner/user should ensure that the installed product is safe, and kept safe.
+In particular they should study the User Instructions that must come with the product, assessing what servicing and inspection/safety checks may be necessary.

 While health and safety law does not apply to owners of powered gates on domestic (privately owned) premises, it is strongly recommended that they are checked regularly.